Ethan deBeau, Viscount Danforth, hated being a drunkard.

 The occupation enjoyed none of the creature comforts to which he was accustomed.
 Indeed, for the past hour, he had been forced to lounge on the hard ground, propped against a gnarled tree, in too-tight clothes that reeked of unwashed flesh and stale liquor.
 And if that weren’t enough, his surveillance position was directly above a rather active anthill.

-As soon as he understood Abbingale’s daily operation, he would make plans to penetrate the home, search for Giles Clarke, and extract him.
-He had never heard of the boy until a sennight ago, when his dying mother had begged the Nexus to rescue her son.
+As soon as he understood Abbingale’s daily operation, he would make plans to penetrate the home, search for Giles Clarke, and extract the boy.
+He had never heard of the child until a sennight ago, when a dying Lydia Clarke had begged the Nexus to rescue her son.
 And so they would, even though settling domestic issues was not one of the agency’s objectives.

-He would see to the boy’s safety—assuming he was inside Abbingale—and then return to discover why a murdered Nexus agent mentioned Abbingale Home in one of his last coded messages.
+For now, he would see to the boy’s safety—assuming he was inside Abbingale—then turn his attention to discovering why a murdered Nexus agent would mention Abbingale Home in his last coded messages.

 When the footmen put their heads together in conversation, Ethan slung his knapsack over his shoulder and rolled to his feet.
-He paused to draw hard on his gin bottle before toddling across the cobbles toward them in an uneven line.
+He drew hard on his gin bottle before toddling across the cobbles toward them in an uneven line.
 The more clean-shaven of the two footmen noticed his approach and eyed him like one would a rabid animal.

 Ethan stubbed his toe on a nonexistent stone, making a big show of catching his balance.
 “Damn me, who put that there?”
 He glanced around while grumbling to himself and scratching the back of his head.

-The eagle-eyed footman finally decided he posed no threat and rejoined his companion.
-After a couple more tottering steps, Ethan came within hearing distance.
+The eagle-eyed footman finally decided Ethan posed no threat and rejoined his companion.
+After a couple more tottering steps, he came within hearing distance.

 “My bones hurt,” the stubble-faced footman said.